ECCC-MSC/open-data/canada.ca_upcoming/msc-data/nwp_naefs/readme_naefs-datamartxml_en.md

 ## Nomenclature of file directories

-NOTE: ALL HOURS ARE IN UTC.
+NOTE : ALL HOURS ARE IN UTC.

 The files are grouped in a directory tree that is based on the date and the variable contained in the XML files.
 The directories have the